dieharders/ai-text-server/README.md

-# Text to Text Server
+# 🍺 HomebrewAi - Ai Inference Engine

-This project handles all requests from client chat apps using a singular api.
-The goal is to provide a modular architecture that allows rapid development of text-based front-end apps.
-Client apps need only make HTTP requests to perform any function related to text-based ai workloads.
+This project handles all requests from client chat apps using a single api.
+The goal is to provide a modular architecture that allows rapid development of chat-based front-end apps.
+Client apps need only make HTTP requests to perform any function related to ai workloads.

 ---

 ## Introduction

 This is a hybrid Next.js + Python app that uses Next.js as the frontend and FastAPI as the API backend.
 It ships with a GUI to allow you to manually configure the backend ai services which use Python libraries.
 Configuration can also be done programmatically.
 Launch this desktop app locally, then navigate your browser to any web app that supports this project's api and start using ai locally with your own private data for free:

-- Links to supported apps...

 Project forked here [the Next.js GitHub repository](https://github.com/vercel/next.js/)